 Singapore has several advantages for medical device companies, including a favorable business environment, strong intellectual property protection, and a highly skilled workforce.

-Furthermore, the well-developed healthcare system in the country focuses on delivering high-quality care and adopting new technologies, making it an ideal location for companies that aim to introduce new medical devices and solutions.
+Furthermore, the well-developed healthcare system in the country focuses on delivering high-quality care.
+It also emphasizes the adoption of new technologies, making it an ideal location for companies aiming to introduce new medical devices and solutions.

 Overall, the dynamic medical device industry in Singapore is expected to offer opportunities for innovation and success to both local and international companies as the market continues to grow in the coming years.

 The regulatory authority responsible for medical device registration in Singapore is the Health Sciences Authority (HSA).
 The HSA is a statutory board under the Ministry of Health that regulates health products, including medical devices, in Singapore.

 - The HSA ensures that all medical devices sold and used in Singapore are safe and effective for their intended use.

 - The agency evaluates medical devices based on their risk classification, and the requirements for registration.